Salmon Conservation, Habitat Restoration & Enhancement

 To support this important work, the SAA in 2011 initiated an annual fundraising salmon derby with net proceeds designated to go to salmon conservation, habitat restoration and enhancement projects.
-In 2011 the derby garnered $4,100, and since then we have raised close to $177,000.
-Each year requests for donations to salmon enhancement projects are reviewed and net proceeds from the fundraising derby are allocated to projects of merit.
+In 2011 the derby (now Fundraiser) garnered $4,100, and since then we have raised close to $240,000.
+Each year requests for donations to salmon enhancement projects are reviewed and net proceeds from the Fundraiser are allocated to projects of merit.
 To enquiry about or apply for funding please go to our home page for a funding application or contact us at email@example.com The SAA applies its Salmon Enhancement Expenditures Selection Policy in determining what is funded.

 Salmon Enhancement Expenditures Selection Policy

 The SAA wishes to achieve as much salmon, habitat and angling enhancement as our limited funds will allow and to achieve the greatest possible value from the funds we raise.
 We have an objective of enhancing salmon stocks that reside in or transit through SAA’s local area, providing local angling recreation, food fisheries for First Nations and benefits to the local and broader economies.
 Fortunately, with SAA’s particular geography, the protection of stocks of concern and local angling objectives tend to coincide.